prantoamt/dockerized-mongo/README.md

 # Before you start
 ----------------------------
 Hello!
 Welcome to the my dockerized mongodb repository.
-This repository contains a simple setup with docker-compose to run mongo image on your local machine.
+This repository contains a simple setup with docker-compose to run mongodb image on your local machine.
 This `readme.md` file will guide you to run the container.
 I presume you have docker installed in your local machine.
 The section [Quick Start](#quick-start) has all the required steps to run the container.
 Before that, please read the following notes: